tfot-dev/the-faces-of-tomorrow/README.md

 * After committing, push your branch and create a pull request for the same.
 * Merge your branch after it is approved.

+## GraphQL Schema

+* Update the graphql schema using 'yarn schema'.
+* You can create your own `fragment, query, mutation` inside `src/graphql` directory.
+* Run `yarn schema` again to generate react hooks for the same.

 ## Available Scripts

 In the project directory, you can run: